dwtechnologies/concierge/README.md

 Quite a few steps, needs cleanup, most of it can be automated.

 - Fix 'parameters.conf' file to fit your environment
+- You can find the IoTEndpoint value by running aws --region {region} iot describe-endpoint
 - Fix AWSDeepLensGreengrassGroupRole role with the S3 bucket permissions you defined in parameters.config
 - Create a Rekognition collection (in the same region as in params.conf) using [aws cli](https://docs.aws.amazon.com/cli/latest/reference/rekognition/create-collection.html)